w3c/trace-context/correlation_context/HTTP_HEADER_FORMAT.md

 ## Header value

+TODO: This header may need it's own ABNF description.
+Examples do not match the RFC definition.

 `Correlation-Context` is a Structured header in accordance to [Draft of Structured Headers for HTTP](http://httpwg.org/http-extensions/draft-ietf-httpbis-header-structure.html).
 Its value MUST be a Parameterised List ([Draft of Structured Headers for HTTP](http://httpwg.org/http-extensions/draft-ietf-httpbis-header-structure.html), Section 4.3).

 `name1=value1[;properties1],name2=value2[;properties2]`